 After a day on the water or wandering the city, there are plenty of lake view vacation rentals or world class hotels to retire to.
 As night falls, the bars and clubs open, and the nightlife wakes up.
 The party goes on until dawn and the day starts again all set against the backdrop of the “Jewel of Hamburg,” the Alster Lakes.

-Things to do at Inner and Outer Alster Lakes
+Things to Do at Inner and Outer Alster Lakes

-Inner and Outer Alster Lakes Photo Gallery
+Find Places to Stay at Inner and Outer Alster Lakes

 Inner and Outer Alster Lakes Statistics & Helpful Links

-Spread the word!
-Share our Inner and Outer Alster Lakes article with your fellow Lake Lubbers!
+- Share this Inner and Outer Alster Lakes article with your fellow LakeLubbers: